 The Board monitored all of the above primary financial risks within the Group's risk management objectives and policies at least monthly and continues to do so.

-At 30 September 2020, leverage headroom was 48.6 per cent.
+At 30 September 2021, leverage headroom was 56.2 per cent and EBITDA headroom was 128.5%.